 Bishop, Diocese of the Carolinas & Rector, St. Andrew’s Church

 Steve has been the Rector of St. Andrew’s Church since 2000.
 He grew up in Northeast Ohio where he came to faith in Jesus Christ and married his childhood sweetheart, Jacqui.
-Together, they have four sons and two grandchildren.
+Together, they have four sons and three grandchildren.

 Steve received his Masters of Divinity degree from Virginia Theological Seminary in 1991.
 In 2010 he was integral in the foundation and establishment of the Diocese of the Carolinas and in 2012 he was elected and consecrated as the Diocese’s first bishop.